carter-yagemann/ARCUS/tools/pt/libipt/doc/howto_build.md

     GCOV                Support for code coverage using libgcov.

-                        This build variant requires libgcov and is not availble on Windows.
+                        This build variant requires libgcov and is not available on Windows.

     DEVBUILD            Enable compiler warnings and turn them into errors.